rehacekleos/vr_dashboard_be/README.md

 #### `/server` Express.js server settings
 #### `/shared` Global files such as models, enums, repositories, controllers, middlewares, etc.

+## First run on local machine

+To run the application on the local machine for the first time, you need to do the following:

+1. Create an .env file in the project root folder.

+2. Define the following env in the .env file
+   - DB_URL
+   - MONGO_DB_DATABASE

+3. Run the application using npm run dev

+After that, the application should be available at http://localhost:8080.<br> If you try opening the following address in a browser, you should see the Swagger documentation.

+You can find out if the application is connected to the DB by using the address: http://localhost:8080/health-check where you should see message: `vr_dashboard_be is running on version: $app_version`.

 ## Available Scripts

 In the project directory, you can run: